Generation Now Fellowship: Meet Cohort II

 Dana Prottas | EDUCATIONAL CONSULTANT | MINNEAPOLIS, MN

 Dana Kanter Prottas is a highly regarded educator in the Twin Cities and beyond.
 She has over twenty-five years of experience working within schools, congregations, and organizations across the country as a multi-faceted consultant.
 As a visionary leader with an entrepreneurial spirit, she commits herself to developing innovative engagement opportunities for teens.
 Formerly, Dana was the Senior Director of Teen Engagement for USY/USCJ and the Executive Director of Yachad, A Collaborative Initiative in Jewish Education for the Minneapolis Jewish community.
 Through her work with Yachad, she created dynamic learning opportunities for teens and was selected to participate in the national cohort of the UpStart Accelerator program.

 Dana holds three advanced degrees: Educational Leadership and Administration from Hebrew Union College-Jewish Institute of Religion, Art and Museum Education from the University of Minnesota, and Art History from the Jewish Theological Seminary of America in conjunction with Columbia University.
 She has received honors and awards as an educator and curriculum author.
 She is married to Jeffrey Prottas and is mother to Ayelet and Adina.

 Justin Rosen Smolen | Shalom hartman institute of North america | New York, NY

 Justin Rosen Smolen is Director of Programs at Shalom Hartman Institute North America, where he stewards the design and production of Hartman's initiatives taking place in the US and Canada.
 Previously, Justin served as National Director of Youth Programs at Keshet, where he built partnerships and programs to advance the participation, visibility, and leadership of LGBTQ teens throughout Jewish life.
-Justin also served as Associate Director of the National Incubator for Community-Based Education Initiatives at The Jewish Education Project, where he consulted to a collaborative of 14 national and local funders developing new strategies and initiatives for teens, and as Director of Programs and Strategy at PresenTense, where he oversaw accelerator programs for social innovators in cities throughout North America.
+Justin also served as Associate Director of the National Incubator for Community-Based Education Initiatives at The Jewish Education Project, where he consulted to a collaborative of funders developing new strategies and initiatives for teens, and as Director of Programs and Strategy at PresenTense, where he oversaw accelerator programs for social innovators in cities across the country.